When are work conversations private? Not often at all, not when every employee has a recording device in their pocket in the form of a smartphone.

 And cases in Employee Tribunals are demonstrating that recordings made by staff are admissible evidence – despite efforts by organisations to claim they might be ‘gross misconduct’.

 For example, in a recent tribunal case against Phoenix House, an employee claimed they were unfairly dismissed after falling out with their manager.
-The tribunal upheld the decision, but during the hearing the charity discovered the employee had recorded a conversation covertly in an attempt to provide evidence of how they were being treated.
+The tribunal upheld the decision, but during the hearing the charity discovered the employee had recorded a conversation covertly in an attempt to provide evidence, for the disciplinary investigation, of how they were being treated.
 Phoenix House appealed, saying if they’d known the recording had been made, this would, itself, have been grounds for dismissal.
 But the Judge found the recording was relevant to the case and so entirely admissible.

 In another, more complicated case, a disciplinary hearing at the East of England Ambulance Service NHS Trust was recorded by an employee.
 This included a ‘private’ conversation between the NHS Trust’s solicitor and the panel.
 Even in this case the tribunal decided that the evidence was relevant and in the public interest and should be admissible, and not covered by ‘legal professional privilege’.